cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 The [Standards for Astronomical Catalogues][vizier-readme-std] is a complete description of the standard for *ReadMe* files.
 A typical illustration could be e.g. [J/A+A/382/389/ReadMe][vizier-readme-example].

-The description file contains severals sections; as a general rule, only **section headers are left flushed, while the text is indented** — with the noticeable exceptions of the title, the file names in the File Summary section, and of Note headers ([section 3.5][vizier-cat-35-lengthy]).
+The description file contains severals sections; as a general rule, only **section headers are left flushed, while the text is indented** — with the noticeable exceptions of the title, the file names in the File Summary section, and of [Note headers][vizier-cat-35-lengthy].
 No line in this description file can exceed 80 characters; it is moreover suggested to limit the textual parts to 70 characters, such that a conversion to FITS could keep the text as COMMENT cards.

 Here is a blank template: